-When officials finally barred movies with sexually explicit content in September 2011, inmates blamed Sink and subjected her to a torrent of insults and threats.
-Sink filed the lawsuit a year later, saying she wanted to hold administrators accountable.
+When officials finally barred movies with sexually explicit content in September 2011, inmates blamed Sink and subjected her to a torrent of insults and death threats, Fiedler said.
+Sink continues to work at the prison but in an area away from inmates.

 Assistant Iowa Attorney General Tyler Smith told jurors that officials appropriately dealt with Sink's complaints and that the difficulties she faced were part of working in a prison.

 "The jury got it right.
 They were able to sort out the differences between mistakes and challenges that were common to everyone in that workplace from what the plaintiff claims was harassment toward her," he said.

 He said testimony from prison officials and some of Sink's co-workers showed the jury that they were just people trying to do their jobs in a difficult environment — the state's maximum security prison, which holds the most serious offenders.

 Smith acknowledged repeatedly that showing the sexually charged movies to sex offenders and rapists was a mistake that was corrected.
 Fiedler showed clips from 12 of the movies in court.

 "To see the plaintiff blow up movies that were shown on a 24-inch screen at the prison on a 92-inch screen was shocking," Smith said.

 Sink could seek a new trial if she can prove a legal error occurred, ask the judge to set aside the verdict or file an appeal with the Iowa Supreme Court.